DHTMLX/docs-spreadsheet/docs/customization.md

 ## Custom read-only mode

-Besides applying the [read-only mode](configuration.md#read-only-mode) to the whole SpreadSheet, you can block certain operations via the events the name of which starts with **before**, e.g.:
+Besides applying the [read-only mode](configuration.md#read-only-mode) to the whole Spreadsheet, you can block certain operations via the events the name of which starts with **before**, e.g.:

 - [](api/spreadsheet_beforeeditstart_event.md)
 - [](api/spreadsheet_beforestylechange_event.md)